stuvusIT/ansible_systemd/README.md

   `systemd-escape --suffix=mount --path {{ systemd_mounts['x'].Mount.Where }}`.
   Therefore the name of the key `x` itself doesn't have any effect.

-  Note that this role doesn't start/stop any mount units.
+  Note that this role doesn't start/stop any mount units, but it enables them.
-  This role only handles creation of mount unit files.
+  Note that enabling only has an effect when the unit has an installation config (WantedBy=, RequiredBy=, Also=, Alias= settings in the [Install] section).
-  To automatically mount a filesystem at boot, set `systemd_mounts['x'].Unit.Before: local-fs.target` (or `remote-fs.target` for remote filesystems).
+  To automatically mount a filesystem at boot, set `systemd_mounts['x'].Install.WantedBy: multi-user.target`.
+  In case it's a remote filesystem, you should also add `systemd_mounts['x'].Mount.Options: _netdev`, which will instruct systemd to add suitable dependencies.

 * A key `x` in `systemd_network_netdevs` causes an INI file `/etc/systemd/network/x.netdev` to be created.